imzbf/md-editor-v3/README.md

 ## 💡 Usage

-When using server-side rendering, make sure to set `editorId` to a constant value.
+When using server-side rendering, make sure to set `id` to a constant value.

 Starting from `4.0.0`, internal components can be imported on-demand.